dxsooo/code-server-masscode/README.md

 # Code-server-massCode

-This project is mainly a dockerfile source for an image that intergates open vscode server, [massCode](https://masscode.io/) and its plugin for vscode.
+This project is mainly a dockerfile source for an image that intergates open vscode server, [massCode](https://masscode.io/) and its [extension for vscode](https://marketplace.visualstudio.com/items?itemName=AntonReshetov.masscode-assistant).
 Taking the advantage of masscode, the image can be deployed as a Web IDE that can use customed code snippets.

 ```mermaid
 flowchart BT